anujmailbox/process-payments-with-stripe-and-laravel-cashier/readme.md

 ## Source Files Description

 This is a very minimal application with much of the code existing in the `app/Http/routes.php` file.
-This code base demonstrates how you can use
-Cashier component to bill users of your web application.
+This code base demonstrates how you can use the Cashier component to bill users of your web application.
 The other files that you might like to explore are the models, `app/User.php`, `app/Cart.php`, and `app/Product.php`.
 These contain relationships that link the data to each other.

-To get this code base up and running on your local machine you'll first need to clone this repository.
-Then, you'll need to run the following commands:
+To get this code base up and running on your local machine machine, you'll first need to clone this repository.
+Then, you'll need to run the following commands: command,:

 ```
 composer install